fivetran/dbt_smart_run/README.md

   - package: dbt-labs/dbt_utils
     version: [">=0.8.0", "<0.9.0"]
 ```
+> Note, your range may differ if you are already using dbt_utils.
+If using a different version, the ability to run log_info is a requirement.

 ## Step 3: Install required python packages
 Install dependencies by running the following: